- I ordered the Scribbr Plagiarism Checker in combination with Proofreading & Editing. When should I start the Plagiarism Checker?

 Yes.
-Moreover, a the results of a previous Plagiarism Check will not influence the results for a later version of the same document.
+Moreover, the results of a previous Plagiarism Check will not influence the results for a later version of the same document.

-Please bear in mind that each Plagiarism check is charged separately.
+Please bear in mind that each Plagiarism Check is charged separately.

 - Will the results be the same as the results of the check used at my school?

 Schools often have their own database of (prior) theses.
 Scribbr has no access to those databases.
-When you copy data from another thesis that is not publicly accessible, the Scribbr Plagiarism Check will neither be able to detect plagiarism nor identify the source of this data.
+When you copy data from another thesis that is not publicly accessible, the Scribbr Plagiarism Checker will neither be able to detect plagiarism nor identify the source of this data.

 You can use the following file formats: